<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 The inputs are the test/metric combination that you choose.

 You can select between 3-7 combinations.
 An example combination is Countermovement Jump (i.e. test) and Jump Momentum (i.e. metric).
 You must select at least 3 combinations for the TSA Score to be calculated.
 There are no best metrics to use for this report.
 You should include tests and metrics that fit with the population that you are comparing.
 For example, a basketball population might include CMJ & Jump Height, CMJ & mRSI, IMTP & Relative Peak Force (BW), IMTP & Force at 250ms, and Drop Jump 30cm & mRSI.
-These were selected because basketball is a reactive sport, that also requires a level of relative strength so that athlete doesn't get pushed around in the paint.
-On the contrary, in a sport like Tennis it might not make sense to use the same inputs to compile the TSA Report because there is a much different level of physicality involved.
+These were selected because basketball is a reactive sport, that also requires a level of relative strength so that the athlete doesn't get pushed around in the paint.
+On the contrary, in a sport like Tennis, it might not make sense to use the same inputs to compile the TSA Report because there is a much different level of physicality involved.
 Instead of using the IMTP for Tennis, maybe you use the CMJ Rebound and report back L/R Average Landing Force between the two CMJs, and also mRSI during the second CMJ.
-Now you have combinations that help tell you something about the athlete in respect to their sport (i.e. Tennis is prevalence of ACL injuries and reactivity in the sport).
+Now you have combinations that help tell you something about the athlete with respect to their sport (i.e. Tennis is the prevalence of ACL injuries and reactivity in the sport).

 Reading the Graph

-For this graph we chose to go with a box & whisker plot.
+For this graph, we chose to go with a box & whisker plot.
 In this plot, athletes are broken up into 4 Quartiles.
 The athletes that fall into Q3 and Q4 are above the median for the population, and the athletes that fall into Q2 and Q1 are below the median.
 The top-tier athletes will fall into Q4, and be further to the right.
 For example in Figure 1 above, one athlete is much further to the right (i.e. outlier).
 This athlete is much better than the rest of "Torq Fitness" for the selected tests/metrics, and is the best athlete in the organization.
 If a datapoint was to the far left, this athlete would be significantly worst than the population and limited physically, or has an underlying issue that is limiting the output values.

 Data Distribution